In the dog training world there is a constant debate about whether the use of aversive methods and tools has a place in training our dogs.

-Here’s the thing: aversives can work, but they aren’t necessary.
+Here’s the thing: aversives may work, but they aren’t necessary.
 In many cases, they are simply inhumane.
 When considering which techniques or tools to use with your own dog, always ask yourself "Is this necessary?"
 More often than not, there is a better way.

 If your dog trainer relies on aversives, they are ignoring the most recent advances in behavioral science and are possibly too lazy to take advantage of more effective and humane training methods and tools.

-Imagine starting a new job and only being told what not to do.
+Imagine starting a new job and only being told what NOT to do.